goncalossilva/LPOO2011-Ruby/features/01_containers.md

       puts "#{word}: #{number}"
     end
 <br/>
-* The "Ruby way" is different: an iterator is internal to the collection... it's just a method that calls `yield` every time it generates a new value
+* The “Ruby way” is different: an iterator is internal to the collection... it's just a method that calls `yield` every time it generates a new value

 !SLIDE execute